If you have a gluten allergy or are following a restricted diet, you may need to use flour substitutes when frying.

 Yes.
 You can use the egg wash and breadcrumb method.
-You can even take a less caloric route and try your hand at oven-frying and air frying, as both of those options can be flourless.
+You can even try oven-frying and air-frying, which are both flourless, for a less caloric option.

-It’s entirely up to your preference.
+It’s entirely up to you.
 The air-fryer can work with or without flour.
-If you are using a flour substitute, make sure that the batter you’ve prepared isn’t very heavy and wet, as it might damage your fryer.
+If you use a flour substitute, ensure the batter you’ve prepared isn’t very heavy and wet, as it might damage your fryer.